-Whatever the reason is, emotions play a big part in when we eat when we’re bored, and it makes us feel better.
-It helps to pass the time in a job we don’t like and it’s a great distraction from the thing’s we should be doing, but aren’t.
+Eating when we are bored helps to pass the time, especially if we’re in a job we don’t like and it’s a great distraction from the thing’s we should be doing, but aren’t.

 Eating When You’re Bored At Work Is A Slippery Slope

-But being bored at work and eating you day away is not something you can get away with for too long, otherwise, you might soon begin to realise your clothes no longer for like they used to.
-You’ll also probably start to notice:
+But being bored at work and eating you day away is not something you can get away with for too long.
+Before long you’ll likely start to notice:

 - Your energy levels are low